MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/how-to-authenticate-with-aad.md

 ## Reuse existing AAD tokens to access Kusto

-Let's say you already have your own authentication scenario against AAD for your own application - and thus you already have an AAD access token at tyour disposal.
+Let's say you already have your own authentication scenario against AAD for your own application - and thus you already have an AAD access token at your disposal.
 In that case you can use the [OAuth2 token exchange flow](https://tools.ietf.org/html/draft-ietf-oauth-token-exchange-04) to procure a token for Kusto by providing AAD with token you have at your disposal.

 ### Step 1: Establish trust relationship between your application and Kusto service